d4v3r/pcf-start-stop/README.md

 ## Step 4 - Upload Scripts to Ops Mgr VM

-Use `scp` to upload the scripts to the Ops Mgr.
+Use `scp` to upload the script to the Ops Mgr.

 ## Step 5 - Schedule Starting and Stoping of PCF